ZurichNLP/understanding-mbr/README.md

     ./scripts/tatoeba/local_html.sh

-and are available at the following URLs:
+and are available at the following URLs (Markdown does not support clickable links, sorry!):

 ### Domain robustness